 The very first NSA Samuel Wharry Memorial Award for the Next Generation took the form of two £2,750 travel bursaries funded by NSA and the Company of Merchants of the Staple of England to support young people (under the age of 35) in a study trip and written report in 2019/20 to explore the application of science in sheep production.
 Having been postponed due to Covid-19.
-NSA and the Staple hope to open applications for the next travel bursary award in late summer 2021.
+NSA and the Staple hope to open applications for the next travel bursary award early in 2022.

 Travel bursary recipients share findings from insightful trips.